 First, Acknowledge the Challenge — Then, Get Over It

 As an adult learner, you have more on your plate than most traditional 18- to 22-year-old college students.
-A job (or two!), military commitments, maybe a family to support, they all take up every corner of your life.
-How are you going to study with everything else you have going on.
+A job (or two!), military commitments, and maybe a family to support, all take up every corner of your life.
+How are you going to study with everything else you have going on?

 It may have been years since you last sat in a classroom or had to complete a research and writing assignment.
 What if you’re too rusty?
 What if you can’t focus on or can’t keep up with the coursework?

 Will you feel out of place if you’re surrounded by students much younger than yourself who are at a totally different stage of life than you?
 Maybe you are transitioning out of the military and are worried you won’t “fit in.”
 You’ll need practical guidance and mentoring to integrate your coursework, college study, and your everyday responsibilities; you don’t need abstract or “in the future” advice, your reality is now.

 Now, it’s time to find a right-fit solution to make it work

 At National University, these challenges are addressed with programs tailored to adult learning, active duty service members, and vets.
 To help fit college courses into busy adult lives, National offers many programs and courses fully online.
 A four-week class schedule and the flexibility to start and stop as you choose means that when life or work gets in the way, you can pause, not derail, your educational goals.
 In fact, you’ll have flexible options of when to start a class (they start every four weeks, year-round), you can opt to take classes on-campus or learn fully online — or a mix of both.
 It is education designed to fit into your adult life.